-8.9 pdfmark extensions
+14.10 pdfmark extensions

-In order to better support the ZugFERD electronic invoice standard and potentially other standards in the future, a new non-standard pdfmark has been defined for use by pdfwrite.
+In order to better support the ZUGFeRD electronic invoice standard and potentially other standards in the future, a new non-standard pdfmark has been defined for use by pdfwrite.
+Find out more on our creating ZUGFeRD documents with Ghostscript blog.